Jomiri/pyfiberamp/README.rst

 PyFiberAmp is a rate equation simulation library for rare-earth-doped fiber amplifiers and fiber lasers partly based on the Giles model [1]_.

+NEW in version 0.5.0:

+- Integrated LP mode solver + support for user-defined mode shapes
+- Improved plotting functions
+- Ability to use fully 2D doping/inversion profiles in the core
+- Different background loss for each channel
+- Steady state model now supports reflections
+- License change to GPL3

 With PyFiberAmp you can simulate:

 - Both core-pumped and double-clad fiber amplifiers